berensp/berensp.github.io/pages/running/run_mendota.md

 difficulty: moderate
 permalink: /mendota/
 ---
 My current favourite 10k loop in the Twin Cities.
-Big Rivers Trail past the confluence of the Minnesota and Mississippi rivers to St. Peter's.
+Big Rivers Trail past the confluence of the Minnesota and Mississippi rivers to Church of St. Peter Historic Cemetery.